Want to know more?

 Even then, internal debt collection creates a significant cost to human and technological resources that SMEs can ill afford.

 - Evaluating your client’s creditworthiness can help you better understand who you are trading with.
 Give it a try with our .

 - Negotiate clear and appropriate

 - Setting up credit limits with your clients is another good move: the amount of credit you grant should not go above a certain threshold

 - Strengthen your invoicing process and invoice payment monitoring

 Should the client fail to meet payment deadlines, you may require penalties and interests.
 As a last resort, the client's assets may serve as a backstop guarantee.

-Commercial law is often complex and varies greatly from one country to another.
+Commercial law is often complex and varies greatly between countries.
 Companies like Allianz Trade have in-depth knowledge of local situations and current legislation to effectively manage these potentially long recovery processes.
-Our give you clues to manage these local risks and practices effectively.
+Our country risk reports can help to manage these local risks and practices effectively.

-is an essential tool for building a balanced policy.
+is an essential tool for building a balanced cash flow management process.
 This solution allows you to protect and accelerate your commercial development while controlling the risks that trade credit poses to your cash flow.
 You then benefit from all the advantages of an efficient and resilient trade credit strategy.